What Do Sage Grouse Do All Winter?

 February 1, 2017

 Sage grouse are tough birds, surviving cold winters in western North America.
-Photo Chad Harter.
+Photo Stan Harter.

 Ask An Expert: Tom Christiansen, Sage Grouse Program Coordinator for Wyoming Game and Fish